9 Great Escapes Near Atlanta

 Parents can relax and enjoy treatments at one of the nation’s top five spa resorts while the children are enjoying a half- or full-day camp on site with swimming, games, sports, and arts and crafts.
 The resort also has supervised childcare, playground and pools, and a video/game library.

 Nearby: Take a tour with Adventure America Zipline Canopy Tours or visit the Colburn Earth Science Museum.

 From Atlanta: Approximately a 3½-hour drive.

-At 80,000 square feet, the Great Wolf Lodge has the Southeast’s largest indoor water park.
+One of the Southeast’s largest indoor water parks is at this over-the-top family resort (another location recently opened close to Atlanta).
 The lodge offers everything from a zero-depth entry pool and spray area for toddlers to wild slides for older children and parents.
 The resort includes an arcade, a teens’ tech center, mini golf, children’s spa, children’s bowling alley and the Cub Club – a dry activity center for young children.
 The resort has fun camp- and cave-themed suites and bunk beds.

 Nearby: Visit Charlotte for family fun at the Discovery Place Science Center and the NASCAR Hall of Fame.

 If expense is not a concern and true luxury close to Atlanta matters, then the Ritz-Carlton Lodge on Lake Oconee beckons.
 Parents can enjoy fine dining, golf on a pristine course, and relax in a top-notch spa.
 For kids, there’s the Ritz-Kids program, a supervised program for guests ages 5-12.
 Kids spend all or half the day going on nature hikes or canoeing, kayaking and more.
 Families spend time together in the infinity pool, on a pontoon boat or jet skis on the lake, at the horseshoe pits or on the trails.
 The Linger Longer Express, a 26-passenger train, takes visitors around the landscaped property.